SerlithNetwork/ConfigAPI/README.md

 enabled: false

 # This is a multi line comment,
-# go in depth with you explanation.
+# go in depth with your explanation.
 version: 1
 ```